 - You cannot purchase the service if you waived enrolment under the enrolment provisions on or after April 1, 2000

-You must apply within five years of your first contribution to the plan or before you terminate your employment, whichever comes first.
-If you end your employment after becoming a member and then are re-hired, you cannot buy service that occurred before the termination.
+You must apply within five years of your first contribution to the plan or before your employment terminates, whichever comes first.
+If your employment ends after becoming a member and then are re-hired, you cannot buy service that occurred before the termination.